AbdulR3hman/Library-CLI_Based/README.md

 Author: Abdul Al-Faraj

-Assignment to build a library that uses a common line interface.
+Assignment to build a library that uses a command line interface.

 It also utilizes Java Data Structures